 If you’ve suffered a brain injury due to someone else’s negligence, you may be able to obtain financial compensation for your losses.
-At The Mitchell Law Firm, LLC, our brain injury and Birmingham personal injury attorneys know money won’t erase what happened to you.
+At The Mitchell Law Firm, LLC, our Birmingham brain injury attorney knows money won’t erase what happened to you.
 But we hope it will help you take a major step toward physical and emotional recovery.
 Contact our office today to schedule a free consultation.

 Types of Accident-Related Brain Injury